Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Conclusions

 \section{Conclusions}

-In this paper we demonstrated that use of quasi-circular and spinning \ac{bns} waveforms in Bayesian inference of eccentric \ac{bns} signals with $e_0\gtrsim0.05$ can lead to significant parameter biases already at \ac{snr} ${\gtrsim}12$.
-In our experiments several key parameters are profoundly affected by the use (assumption) of a non-eccentric waveform.
+In this paper we demonstrated that use of quasicircular and spinning \ac{bns} waveforms in Bayesian inference of eccentric \ac{bns} signals with $e_0\gtrsim0.05$ can lead to significant parameter biases already at \ac{snr} ${\gtrsim}12$.
+In our experiments several key parameters are profoundly affected by the use (assumption) of a noneccentric waveform.
 Biases in the chirp mass and mass ratio can be so severe to affect the source interpretation: in the worst case the \ac{bns} signal would be associated to a binary composed of a ${\sim}8\Mo$ black hole and a sub-solar mass compact object incompatible with a \ac{ns}.
 The biases in the chirp mass and mass ratio reflect on the inference of the reduced tidal parameters which, in the considered experiment, is significantly underestimated.
 This would have obvious consequences for inference of the \ac{ns} matter.
-However, we also find that the parameters of eccentric binaries with $e_0\lesssim0.01$ are robustly determined by a quasi-circular and spinning waveform at \ac{snr} ${\lesssim}32$.
-Under these conditions, eccentric non-spinning \ac{bns} signals appear well reproduced by non-precessing quasi-circular templates, but higher \acp{snr} are expected to introduce again significant biases.
+However, we also find that the parameters of eccentric binaries with $e_0\lesssim0.01$ are robustly determined by a quasicircular and spinning waveform at \ac{snr} ${\lesssim}32$.
+Under these conditions, eccentric nonspinning \ac{bns} signals appear well reproduced by nonprecessing quasicircular templates, but higher \acp{snr} are expected to introduce again significant biases.